PancakesLmao/PancakesLmao/README.md

 <div>
   <h2>About me</h2>
   <p>Front-end developer since 2022.
 I'm currently studying computer science at Swinburne University and working to enhance my skills in web development.
-I'm also interested in IoT programming, Cloud Computing and exploring ways to combine these two fields.</p>
+I'm also interested in IoT programming, Cloud Computing and exploring ways to combine these fields.</p>
 </div>

 <div>